Sush1090/ThermoCycleSim.jl/README.md

 2. Vapour Compression Cycle
 3. Brayton Cycle

 It is for steady state calculations, hence the evaporators and compressors are modeled using energy conservation.
 The principle is state-point manipulations.
-The system works better for **subcritical cycle** parameters
+The system works better for **subcritical cycle** parameters.
+One can also make custom cycles based on different processes.

 It is extendible as users can add their own component in the following manner